 Salespeople are responsible for their own quotas.
 If a salesperson fails to make his sales, he might blame the economy or bad luck, but he can't blame his own team.

-06Has Management Skills and Experience
+03Has Management Skills and Experience

 Few salespeople have any experience with management.
 Of course, everyone has to start somewhere with any new skill, but jumping into sales management without management experience makes the transition much, much harder.
 A salesperson who is strong in other sales management skills will have a better chance than one who is already struggling in other areas.

-07Able to See the Big Picture
+08Able to See the Big Picture

 A salesperson is responsible for his own quota and accounts.
 But sales managers have to juggle the whole team's needs.
 This can be a real problem when several salespeople need help at once.
-Sales managers are also often responsible for setting quotas, drawing up sales plans, and forecasting, which requires plenty of analytical thinking.
+Sales managers are also often responsible for setting quotas, drawing up sales plans and forecasting — which requires plenty of analytical thinking.
 A sales manager who can't plan well can end up torpedoing his own team.

 Qualities of Successful Sales Managers

-It's not uncommon for the top salesperson on the team to be promoted into a sales manager role.
+It's not uncommon for the top salesperson on the team to be promoted to the role of a sales manager.
 After all, this is someone who has mastered sales, so he must be the perfect guy to run a sales team, right?